Wage Loss Replacement Benefits

-Wage loss replacement benefits are not subject to employee and employer QPP contributions when paid by an insurer.
+Wage loss replacement benefits are not subject to QPP contributions when paid by an insurer.
 All the same, wage loss replacement benefits constitute pensionable salary or wages for the beneficiary.
 Consequently, a beneficiary who has not already made the maximum QPP contribution for the current year may make an optional QPP contribution on the benefits when filing his or her income tax return (line 445).

 - the employer pays the benefits directly to an employee under a plan funded in part by the employer;